Javier Mariscal facts for kids

 Mariscal's artistic language is synthetic, with few strokes and a great deal of expressiveness.
 He started studying at Colegio El Pilar in Valencia.
 After that he studied design at the Elisava School in Barcelona, but he soon left to learn directly in his environment and follow his own creative impulses.
 His first steps were in underground comics, a task that he soon combined with illustration, sculpture, graphic design and interior design.

-He opened the Estudio Mariscal in 1989 and has collaborated in several projects with designers and architects such as Arata Isozaki, Alfredo Arribas, Fernando Salas, Fernando Amat and Pepe Cortés.
+He opened Estudio Mariscal in 1989 and since then he has collaborated on a variety of projects with designers and architects such as Arata Isozaki, Alfredo Arribas, Fernando Salas, Fernando Amat and Pepe Cortés.
 His most notable works include the visual identities for the Swedish social democratic party, Socialdemokraterna; the Spanish radio station Onda Cero; Barcelona Zoo; the University of Valencia; the Lighthouse Centre for Architecture and Design in Glasgow, the GranShip Cultural Centre in Japan and the London postproduction company, Framestore.

 In 1995, Twipsy was chosen as the mascot for the Expo 2000 in Hannover.
 The success of this mascot led to the Twipsy series, in which the star is a virtual space messenger and the action is set in the Internet.
 Twipsy was sold to over one hundred countries.
 In 1995, Mariscal also designed the Amorosos Furniture collection for the Italian manufacturer Moroso, which includes one of his most successful pieces of furniture, the Alexandra armchair, in which the organic shapes and the use he makes of colour communicate the vital, extroverted style that characterises Mariscal's objects.